 El Tatio Geysers

-At an altitude of 13,760 feet (4,300m), El Tatio is one of the world's highest geyser fields, and possibly the hottest.
-Surrounded by volcanoes and fed by 80 geysers and hundreds of gassy fumaroles the geyser fields are best viewed at sunrise when there are changes in atmospheric pressure; the steaming fumaroles are particularly spectacular at this time, shooting up clouds of steam about 35 feet (112m) into the air.
+At an altitude of 13,760 feet (4,300m) El Tatio is one of the world's highest and hottest geyser fields, and is surrounded by volcanoes and fed by 80 geysers and hundreds of gassy fumaroles.
+The geyser fields are best viewed at sunrise when there are changes in atmospheric pressure; the steaming fumaroles are particularly spectacular at this time, shooting clouds of steam about 35 feet (112m) into the air.